monsoonmaelstrom/book2/book2.md

 “Okay.
 After we hear what decision they’re rendering we’ll go.
 Can you go find Henry?
 Have him meet us here if he can do it before they start, or in the gallery if not?
 Tell him to blow off whatever he needs to and I’ll make sure it isn’t an issue.”

-Amelia nods, already rising to leave and I go back to monitoring the bird (( ??? )).
+Amelia nods, already rising to leave and I go back to monitoring the eagle’s view of the city.

 ----